appus-studio/AppusContactPicker/README.md

 ## License

-AppusContactPicker is available under the MIT license.
+AppusContactPicker is available under the Apache License.
 See the LICENSE file for more info.